bgord/knowledge/README.md

 - Generate random strng
 - Get last frame from a video with ffmpeg
 - Get SSL certificat for wildcard subdomain with certbot
+- Convert wav to mp3
+- Create video from an image and an mp3 file

 ### [typescript](typescript.md)
 - Standard JavaScript imports